 An employee's ability to spot phishing attacks is akin to a muscle, and phishing simulations are the exercise that trains that muscle.
 If you build the muscle up but then stop training it, it'll weaken over time until it's as though you never stengethened it to begin with.

 To build and maintain a strong phishing muscle memory, we recommend running phishing training campaigns on a weekly to quarterly basis, depending on the risk profile of each employee.
 Low-risk employees can be trained quarterly, medium-risk employees trained monthly, and high-risk employees trained weekly.

-Employee risk should be recalculated with each training; this allows employees to progressively de-risk themselves as their ability to spot phishing attacks improves.
+Employee risk should be recalculated with each phishing campaign; this allows employees to progressively de-risk themselves as their ability to spot phishing attacks improves.

 8. Regularly Report To Management